neoforged/Documentation/docs/entities/livingentity.md

 - `RemotePlayer`: This class is used to represent other players that the `LocalPlayer` may encounter during multiplayer.
 As such, `RemotePlayer`s do not exist in singleplayer contexts.
 - `ServerPlayer`: This class is used to represent players on the [logical server][logicalsides].
 - `FakePlayer`: This is a special subclass of `ServerPlayer` designed to be used as a mock for a player, for non-player mechanisms that need a player context.
+- `Mannequin`: This class designed to be used as a posable player, usually without any AI.
+- `ClientMannequin`: The class is used to represent the mannequin on the [logical client][logicalsides].

 ## Spawning